← Back to projects

 Reranking as Quality Optimization, Not Correctness Gate

-If the reranker LLM call fails or returns unparseable JSON, the function silently returns the original hits truncated to top_n.
-The pipeline never breaks.
-Reranking improves answer quality but isn't required for correct operation — this makes it safe to opt into without risk of pipeline failures from a downstream model error.
+If the reranker LLM call fails or returns unparseable JSON, the function silently falls back to the original hits truncated to top_n.
+The pipeline never breaks on a reranker error.
+Reranking improves answer quality.
+It isn't a correctness gate.
+So opting in is safe even if the downstream model hiccups.

 14

-A single metadata_filters: Dict[str, str] parameter flows from any entry point down to OpenSearch's bool.filter clause.
-Each key-value pair becomes a term filter on doc.metadata.<key> — binary include/exclude applied before scoring.
-OpenSearch's dynamic: true setting auto-creates keyword fields for any new string written under doc.metadata, so no PUT _mapping call is needed.
-The first document indexed with project_id creates the field; the first query filtering on it uses the auto-created keyword index.
+One metadata_filters dict flows from any entry point down to OpenSearch's bool.filter clause.
+Each key-value pair becomes a term filter on doc.metadata.<key>.
+Binary include or exclude, applied before scoring.
+OpenSearch dynamic: true auto-creates keyword fields for any new string written under doc.metadata, so there's no PUT _mapping call.
+The first document indexed with project_id creates the field.
+The first query that filters on it uses the auto-created index.

 15

-Company (doc.company, always applied) provides tenant isolation.
-Namespace (doc.namespace, always applied) provides document collection isolation (IRP vs. SCRM vs. CONMON).
-Metadata (doc.metadata.*, opt-in via metadata_filters) provides fine-grained filtering by project, doc type, classification, or version.
-Existing documents without a metadata field are correctly excluded from project-scoped queries — a term filter on a missing field returns no match.
+Three isolation levels, all built on the same term filter mechanism.
+Company (doc.company, always applied) gives tenant isolation.
+Namespace (doc.namespace, always applied) gives collection isolation (IRP vs SCRM vs CONMON).
+Metadata (doc.metadata.*, opt in via metadata_filters) gives fine-grained filters on project, doc type, classification, or version.
+Documents without a metadata field are correctly excluded from project-scoped queries.
+A term filter on a missing field returns no match.

 16

-A full retrieve-and-answer cycle takes ~5-8s.
-The LLM answer generation dominates at ~75% of wall time (~4-6s).
-Everything upstream — query embedding (~200ms via Bedrock), kNN search (~100ms via OpenSearch), filtering, context assembly — totals under 400ms.
-Six optimizations keep the non-LLM stages fast: aggressive boto3 timeouts, client singleton with connection pool reuse, credential caching with 600s TTL, over-fetch with local score cutoff, single-text embedding for the query path, and cross-region inference profile routing.
+A full retrieve-and-answer cycle takes roughly 5 to 8 seconds.
+The LLM eats about 75% of that (4 to 6s).
+Everything else, query embedding (~200ms Bedrock), kNN search (~100ms OpenSearch), filtering, context assembly, totals under 400ms combined.
+Six optimizations keep the non-LLM stages fast.
+Aggressive boto3 timeouts.
+Client singletons that reuse connection pools.
+Credential caching with 600s TTL.
+Over-fetch with local score cutoff.
+Single text embedding on the query path.
+Cross region inference profile routing.

 17